coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

 - [IAM policy example](https://github.com/coredataengineers/CDE-BOOTCAMP/blob/main/09_aws_cloud/01_iam/IAM_Policy.md#iam-policy-example)
 - [IAM Policy Deep Dive](https://github.com/coredataengineers/CDE-BOOTCAMP/blob/main/09_aws_cloud/01_iam/IAM_Policy.md#iam-policy-deep-dive)

+### COMMON IAM CONCEPTS
+  We would be explaining the concepts Identity, Entity and Principals.
+Feel free to revert here when you seem confused about their application and how they differ.
+- `AWS Entity`: An entity refers is any object that interacts with AWS resources.
+This could include identities, but it also encompasses broader AWS resources that have permissions.
+The term “entity” is broader than identity.
+While all identities are entities (since they can interact with AWS), not all entities are identities.
+An EC2 instance or Lambda function, for instance, is an entity but not typically considered an identity in the human or application sense.
+- `AWS Identity`: An identity in AWS refers to any entity (user, role, group, etc.) that can be authenticated and authorized to interact with AWS resources.
+The term "identity" emphasizes who or what is authenticated.
+AWS identities are defined and managed in AWS Identity and Access Management (IAM).
+- `AWS Principal`: A principal is an identity that can make a request to interact with an AWS resource.
+It is the actor or initiator of an action within AWS.
+Principals can be human users, AWS services, or external identity providers who are given temporary access to AWS can act as principals.

 ### WHAT IS IAM POLICY
-- In a simple word, the IAM Policy is a Document containing the instructions of what an AWS entity like IAM User, IAM Role, or IAM Group can do.
+- Simply put, the IAM Policy is a Document containing the instructions of what an AWS entity like IAM User, IAM Role, or IAM Group can do.
 - **Kindly note** that `entity` would be used a lot in this article, generally meaning either an IAM User, Role, or Group.
   - Basically, this policy contains what an entity should have and what they should not have access to.
   - For example, you can define a policy that grants access to create a Database.